anshvadera/Geology-Data-Extracter/Readme.md

 7) front end  - Streamlit is used

-###DATABASE
+### DATABASE

 Database used - PostgreSql

+Tables
-Tables - 1) clbody   (columns - companyid, companyname)
+1) clbody   (columns - companyid, companyname)
 2) dhlitho  (columns - attribute column, attribute value, anumber, filename, companyid, companyname, mastercode)
 3) mrtfile  (columns - anumber, companyid, filename)

 clbody, mrtfile tables are used and interacted between each other to get details and to update dhlitho table.